sanjogpradhanIT/DMA-Final-Todo-App/README.md

 ![login](RecordAndScreenshot/login.gif)

-**The record is all about the login system in the application with validation like the user does not exist, empty fields and username, as well as the password, does not match.
-After the login is successful it will redirect to the todo list page through which we can view the profile,delete completed tasks only, delete all tasks,log out of our account and can do crud operation on the tasks.**
+**The record includes all about the application's login process, including validation such as the user does not exist, empty forms, and username and password that do not match.
+Once logged in successfully, we may check our profile, remove just completed tasks, delete all tasks, log out of our account, and perform basic operations on the tasks via the to-do list page.**

 ---